"Real Vampires" Revisited

 With some further refinements, I stand by those two statements.

 When I wrote "Real Vampires," and to a lesser extent when I put up The Real Vampires Home Page, I was still reconciling the natures of "energy," matter, magick and psychic phenomena.
-I have a much clearer picture of the dynamics involved now, and I make an attempt to explain them in The Truth About Energy.
-My assumption that all (rather than a small category of) vampires derive pranic energy from blood and other material sources was a hypothesis at that time which turned out to be based on insufficient information (I only got to know Sanguinarians some time later).
-But it caused me to create some confusion among:
+I have a much clearer picture of the dynamics involved now.
+My assumption that all (rather than a small category of) vampires derive pranic energy from blood and other material sources was a hypothesis at that time which turned out to be based on insufficient information (I only got to know Sanguinarians some years later).
+But it led me to create some confusion among:

-- the effects that vampiric people could have on their environment;
+• the effects that vampires have on their environment;

-- the personality traits that vampiric people could have, and the purely psychological effects these traits could have on those around them;
+• the personality traits that some vampires have, and the purely psychological effects these traits could have on people around them;

-- the effects of suggestion, social cues, and cultural conditioning;
+• the influence of suggestion, social cues, and cultural conditioning;

-- and just what, if anything, vampiric people were deriving as a direct benefit from these things.
+• and just what, if anything, vampires were deriving as a direct benefit from these things.

 In addition to this, after 1992, when I was not exclusively immersed in the Pagan/magickal community, I realized that my estimations had been slanted by the disproportionate concentration of certain personality types and individuals in that community.
-Extrapolating to the general population, or even the general vampiric community, wasn't nearly as valid as I presumed (and hoped) that it was.
-I outline more of these differences in the articles about Sanguinarians, Energy Mediums, and Gwaetgar.
-Much of what I discussed tends to be common among Energy Mediums, who do represent a large proportion of vampire-identified people.
-But most of it was based on the smallest category of vampiric person, who are not common at all.
+Extrapolating to the general population, or even the general Vampire Community, wasn't nearly as valid as I presumed (and hoped) that it was.
+I outline more of these differences in the articles about Sanguinarians, Energy Mediums, and True Vampires.
+Much of what I discussed tends to be common among Energy Mediums, who do represent a large proportion of Vampire-Identified People.
+But most of it was based on the smallest category of vampire, who are not common at all.

-From here on, I'm going to quote relevant sections of the article, in purple text, with my comments, in italics, to clarify where I currently stand on these statements.
+From here on, I'm going to quote relevant sections of the article, in purple italics, with my comments, in red text, to clarify where I currently stand on these statements.

 One aspect of vampirism which frequently troubles magickal, spiritual and other small groups,

-It remains true that magickal and spiritual groups tend to attract vampiric people in disproportionate numbers, for several different reasons.
+It remains true that magickal and spiritual groups tend to attract Vampire-Identified People in disproportionate numbers, for several different reasons.
 This isn't the case for "small groups" in general.

 the most common form of vampire,

-True and false; Energy Mediums are probably the most common type of vampiric people, but Gwaetgar are the least common type of vampiric person.
+True and false; Energy Mediums are probably the most common type of Vampire-Identified People, but True Vampires are the least common.

 is found among living people who share with us the benefits and disadvantages of physical existence on this plane, yet are not quite human.
 These people appear on the surface to be somewhat eccentric members of society, yet their outward idiosyncrasies only hint at how different they are from those around them.

-This statement describes Gwaetgar, but not Energy Mediums or Sanguinarians, almost all of whom firmly assert that they are human.
+This statement describes True Vampires, but not Energy Mediums or Sanguinarians, almost all of whom firmly assert that they are human.

 Each of us incarnates for a lifetime with a certain way of relating to the physical world through the vehicle of our physical body.
 A vampire is a person born with an extraordinary capacity to absorb, channel, transform, and manipulate "pranic energy" or life force.

-Energy Mediums and Gwaetgar have this capacity, although it's important to distinguish this from "feeding on energy," which is not the situation.
+Energy Mediums and True Vampires have this capacity, although it's important to distinguish this from "feeding on energy," which is not the situation.
 Sanguinarians do not have noticeable tendencies in this area.

 She (or he) also has a critical energy imbalance which reels wildly from deficit to overload and back again.

-While this often is the case, many more Energy Mediums and Gwaetgar have gotten this problem under control than I was giving them credit for--for which I apologize!
-It's not easy to do, but the consequences of not doing so, as I go on to describe, create such severe problems that the vampiric person is usually forced to address them at an early age.
+While this often is the case, many more Energy Mediums and True Vampires have gotten this problem under control than I was giving them credit for--for which I apologize!
+It's not easy to do, but the consequences of not doing so, as I go on to describe, create such severe problems that the Vampire-Identified Person is usually forced to address them at an early age.

 This capacity for handling energy is a gift, but the constant imbalance of her own system is the cause of the negative behavior patterns and characteristics which may be notable about a vampiric person.

-This is true, to the extent that the vampiric person has failed to address the problem.
+This is true, to the extent that the Vampire-Identified Person has failed to address the problem.

 Real vampires do not necessarily drink blood-in fact, most of them do not.